Share Your Story With Us

 I thought oh great, there is no doubt that fart followed me.
 Out of all the days to make an unannounced visit, its a day when I am dropping nuclear stink bombs in the hallway.

-It was not everyday that the station had artist stop by and since I was also the music director, I knew that I had to stop and chat.
+It was not everyday that the station had artist stop by but since I was also the music director, I knew that I had to stop and chat.
 The group stops to address me and the program director introduces me to the artist.
 After a few moments the smell hit us and was way too potent to deny.
-Everyone had smelled it.
+It was obvious that everyone had smelled it.
+Of course no one said anything but in the corner of my eye I could see the manager/record exec get that “someone farted” look on his face.
+I was embarrassed but the damage was done.
+I pulled the P.D. aside and told him I was not feeling well and excused myself.

 “That guy smelled my butt”.